Saying sorry is a cover for a lack of interest.

 It has probably been the easiest way for her to get out of situations with guys that she isn’t interested in.

-She may believe that all she has to keep doing is say she is sorry as she flakes on dates or takes days to return your messages and you will finally stop trying without her having to be outright and honest about her lack of interest in you.
+She believes that all she has to keep doing is say she is sorry as she flakes on dates or takes days to return your messages, and you will finally stop trying, without her having to be outright and honest about her disinterest in you.

-There may be moments during her interactions with you that she really enjoyed.
+There are moments during her exchanges with you that she exceedingly enjoyed.

-She may have really loved your last conversation or what you had to say about something in particular.
+She loved the last conversation and what you had to say.

-While she was in that moment, she may have felt like she would actually be interested in going on that date with you or in hearing from you again and having another meaningful conversation.
+While she was in that moment, she felt like she would be interested in going on that date with you or in hearing from you again and having another meaningful conversation.

-However, once that conversation or interaction was over, she was no longer feeling that excitement.
+Notwithstanding, once that conversation was over, she was no longer feeling that excitement.

 She is now back to feeling normal again.

-At this point, she is not as excited as she was when she was engaged in conversation with you.
+At this point, she is not as excited as she was when she was having said conversation with you.

 She has suddenly gotten bored.

-She may even try to artificially reconstruct the excitement that she had when she was in the moment with you, but try as she may, she simply can’t.
+She artificially reconstructs the excitement that she had when she was in the moment with you, but try as she does, she can’t.

-With a lack of enthusiasm or desire, she decides to tell you sorry.
+With a deficit of enthusiasm or desire, she decides to tell you sorry.

-Perhaps, the next time she has a meaningful conversation with you, that excitement will return.
+The next time she has a meaningful conversation with you, that excitement returns.